Humanyze/elements-user-dashboard/README.md

 [Storybook](https://storybook.js.org/basics/introduction/) is a tool for isolated UI component feedback.
 To run the storybook server, run `yarn storybook`.
 Storybook has its own webpack configuration and setup files, located in `<rootDir>/.storybook`.
 At the moment, we are manually copying configs for webpack, but ultimately we'll want to use a common webpack config for this situation.

 This section requires some maintenance as we determine our specific use cases and systems for storybook.
+React Knobs will be very useful in implementing meaningful UI "testing" through storybook.

 ## Linting
 Standard eslint setup in `/.eslintrc`, any modifications should be accompanied by the proper global fix for that rule.
 To run the eslint fix, run `npx eslint --fix .` and run the test suite to make sure changes were safe.